-More MOBI, fewer problems: here’s how to get EPUB books on your Kindle
+More MOBI, fewer problems: Here's how to get EPUB books on your Kindle

 Kindle supports Amazon’s proprietary format, AZW, as well as the similar MOBI format.
 If you have an EPUB file that you want to read on a Kindle, the simplest way is to convert it to MOBI, and there are several programs that will allow you to do this.
 One of the most popular is Calibre, a program that allows users to organize ebooks and convert them to different formats.
 You can download Calibre for free online; it’s available on Windows, Mac OS X, and Linux.

+Please note: These screenshots are from the MacOS version of Calibre — but the procedure for Calibre on Windows is exactly the same.

 Once you have installed Calibre, the first step is to add an EPUB book to the library.
-Download the EPUB file to your computer — from Project Gutenberg, for example — and then, in Calibre, click on the button labeled Add books.
+Download the EPUB file to your computer — from Project Gutenberg or a Humble Bundle — and then click on the button labeled Add books in Calibre.

 If you want to select one specific file, click Add books from a single directory, then find the file and select it.